Closing date: 20 Nov 2022

 Stroud District Council is looking for an enthusiastic and committed Site Officer to work in our Independent Living sites across the Stroud District.
 You will be responsible for the smooth running of the site managing the communal areas which includes Cleaning, light grounds/gardening duties ensuring a clean and safe environment.
 We operate Independent Living Community HUBS which need to be kept to a high standard for internal and external functions and activities.

 The successful candidate will have relevant experience to work within our Independent Living sites with excellent time management and organisational skills in relation to managing your own work load.

 You will be a self-starter with a willingness to investigate site issues and identify areas for improvement with the ability to communicate with contractors, partner agencies and visitors to our Independent living sites.

 You will have sufficient levels of fitness to carry out duties required such as cleaning, grounds maintenance and light repairs.
 Willingness to undertake any training relating to Site Officer duties such as PAT testing, Health & Safety training and anything else relevant to the role.

 Stroud District Council’s vision is leading a community that is making Stroud District a better place to live, work and visit for everyone.

-For an informal discussion, please contact Lynne Mansell, Service Delivery Manager firstname.lastname@example.org or call 01453 754173.
+To find out more please contact Lynne Mansell, Service Delivery Manager email@example.com or call 01453 754173

 Benefits of working for us: